o3de/o3de.org/content/docs/userguide/component-slice-favorites.md

+description: ' Make slices easier to instantiate by flagging them as favorites in &ALYlong;''s &component-system;. '
+slug: component-slice-favorites
+title: Slice Favorites
+---
 # Slice Favorites<a name="component-slice-favorites"></a>

 You can flag a slice as a favorite to make it easier to access and instantiate into your scenes\.
 To use the slice favorites feature, enable the [Slice Favorites](gems-system-gem-slice-favorites.md) gem\.